ASadTurtle/WordGame/readMe.md

   **all** the requirements in its array are also true.
 Similarly, an `"or"` requirement will return true if **any** of the requirements in its array are also true.
-  - If the requirement is a `"not"` type, then `req` will be a Requirement.
+  - If the requirement is a `"not"` type, then `req` will be a requirement.
 When evaluating a `"not"` requirement, it simply flips the boolean result of the sub-requirement.